Get Healthy Idaho: Building Healthy & Resilient Communities

 The research is clear: Up to 80% of what makes us healthy is determined by factors outside of clinic walls, such as access to affordable housing, safe neighborhoods, nutritious foods, livable incomes, and quality educational opportunities.

-In partnership with the Elmore County Health Coalition, WICHC will address persistent health challenges faced by the most vulnerable members of Elmore County, including mental and behavioral health and chronic disease outcomes and risk factors, including diabetes and food insecurity.
+The most vulnerable members of Elmore County face persistent mental and behavioral health challenges, along with chronic disease outcomes and risk factors, including diabetes and food insecurity.

 Recent community health assessment findings from the county revealed residents are concerned with increased stress and isolation and are struggling with poverty, inadequate housing, and low educational attainment.
-While 41 percent of Elmore County is considered ALICE (Access Limited, Income Constrained, Employed), nearly 55 percent of children in the county live below the Federal Poverty Level and unemployment has increased from 2 percent to 9.3 percent due to COVID-19.
+While 41 percent of Elmore County is considered ALICE (Access Limited, Income Constrained, Employed), nearly 55 percent of children in the county live below the Federal Poverty Level.
 These and other challenges have contributed to higher than average rates of suicide and chronic diseases in the county.

 Extensive groundwork has already been laid in the county, setting the stage for this next and important round of health investments.
 Recent policy and environmental changes to promote health in Elmore County include efforts to increase physical activity in early childhood settings, schools, and parks; hosting walkability workshops; including health recommendations in Mountain Home’s Comprehensive Plan; installing tobacco-free signage; expanding food access and a food pantry in Mountain Home School District; and expanding behavioral health services.

-Questions about Get Healthy Idaho and this funding opportunity can be directed to: GetHealthyIdaho@dhw.idaho.gov
+Questions about Get Healthy Idaho can be directed to: GetHealthyIdaho@dhw.idaho.gov